-At the meeting with the teacher candidate in which the Plan of Assistance is discussed, program personnel who are providing support to the teacher candidate will be specific about both their concerns (using the TCA as a guide) and the supports they intend to provide to help the teacher candidate demonstrate the TCA elements at a rating of Developing.
+At the meeting with the teacher candidate in which the Plan of Assistance is discussed, program personnel providing support to the teacher candidate will be specific about both their concerns (using the Professional Dispositions and Expectations or the TCA as a guide) and the supports they intend to provide to help the teacher candidate demonstrate the TCA elements at a rating of Developing.
 At the end of that discussion, all parties will sign the Plan of Assistance and make provisions to follow up based on the timeline in the Plan.